fanxeon/TwitterAPI/README.md

 - 15/5/2015 : Lots of functions updated

 ------------------------------------------------------------------------------------------------------------------
-### Twitter Harvest ###
+### Twitter Harvest
 `/twitter-harvesters/`
 ##### Prerequisites:
-  - tweepy, couchdb, textblob
+  - `python, tweepy, couchdb, textblob`
-- **TweetMining.py** - Main harvest app for loading data into Couch database 'twitter'(lighter db) and 'twitter_user'(full data volume db )applies in 4 instances with 8GB RAM, 2 Virtual CPU, 10 GB                   disk and 60GB Ephemeral Disk
+- **TweetMining.py** : Main harvest app for loading data into Couch database 'twitter'(lighter db) and 'twitter_user'(full data volume db )applies in 4 instances with 8GB RAM, 2 Virtual CPU, 10 GB                   disk and 60GB Ephemeral Disk
   - **mylogsfile** : record logs in file for monitering status
   - **Twitter API Authentication** : We used 4 access tokens to harvest in the same time in different machines
   - **Analyse_text** : Use TextBlob to analysis specific tweet is negative or positive depends on polarity and store into field sentiment at couchdb